-- In the Authorization History module, click in the first selection box or click the Select Snapshot button in the toolbar.
-The Select snapshot to view dialog box opens. - Select a snapshot from the list and click OK. - Click in the second selection box to select a different snapshot and click OK.
+1. In the Authorization History module, click in the first selection box or click the Select Snapshot button on the toolbar.
+The Select snapshot to view dialog box opens.

+- 2. Select a snapshot from the list and click OK. - 3.
+Click in the second selection box to select a different snapshot and click OK.